Improving Probability-based Prompt Selection Through Unified Evaluation and Analysis: Improving MI via Unified Analysis

-Revisiting the unified evaluation result in Section~\ref{sec:unified_eval}, we can see that the observation that GE performs well in balanced datasets and rather poorly in unbalanced datasets aligns with our intuition from Section~\ref{sec:connections}.
-This is because GE prefers prompts that create balanced predictions, while the true label distribution itself is not balanced.
-GE performs well in dynamic datasets due to their label distribution which is balanced by chance as shown in Table~\ref{tab:dataset}.
-However, since label indices are not tied to concepts for the dynamic datasets, GE's and thus MI's performance may suffer if ground truth labels are biased by chance.
-This limitation and its impact are discussed in Appendix~\ref{appen:udynamic}.

-MDL's performance is comparable to GE's because both involve similar entropy calculations.
-Although MDL has limitations when a prompt causes overconfident predictions, this issue isn't prevalent in our experiments which might be because we only selected the datasets that the model has the ability to solve on average.
-LE's poor performance is understandable since it maximizes the term MI minimizes and the performance of MI is high.
-One reason for the underperformance of PPL compared to the results reported by \citet{Gonen2022-zf} might be our use of diverse prompt formats which allow the input $x$ to appear anywhere in the prompt, unlike their restricted setup where $x$ always comes at the beginning.
-It can be implied from the result that using $p(x,t)$ for prompt selection is less effective than using \prob in our experimental setup.
+Revisiting the unified evaluation in Section~\ref{sec:unified_eval}, the results align with our analysis from Section~\ref{sec:connections}.
+GE performs well in balanced datasets but poorly in unbalanced ones due to its preference for prompts that create balanced predictions.
+GE also performs well in dynamic datasets since the label distribution is balanced by chance (Table~\ref{tab:dataset}).
+MDL performs comparably to GE due to similar entropy calculations.
+LE's performance, however, is less satisfactory, given its optimization contradicts MDL.
+The underperformance of PPL compared to that by \citet{Gonen2022-zf} might be due to our use of diverse prompt formats\footnote{We allow the input $x$ to appear anywhere in the prompt, unlike their restricted setup where $x$ always comes at the beginning.}.

-Note that in dynamic datasets, MI's best, worst, and average prompt performances differ due to its distinct calculation of \prob using only the first token logits (dubbed as One-Token Response (OTR) in \citet{Sorensen2022-nm}); \prob of other methods is calculated using the mean (balanced, unbalanced) and sum (dynamic) of the logits for all tokens.
-In balanced and unbalanced cases, the number of tokens of most verbalizers is 1, so the best, worst, and average prompt performances of the prompts whose performance is calculated using only the first token are identical to the other methods; on the other hand, the verbalizer is a sentence for dynamic datasets and makes the difference.
-Indeed, we can see that the best prompt performance decreases for MI on dynamic datasets, reducing the upper bound MI.
-This raises a question: Is this the reason why MI performs well in balanced and unbalanced cases but poorly in dynamic cases?
+Note that in dynamic datasets, MI's best, worst, and average prompt performances differ due to its distinct calculation of \prob that uses only the first token logits; for other methods, \prob is calculated using all tokens (Section~\ref{sec:overview}).\footnote{In balanced and unbalanced cases, the number of tokens of most verbalizers is 1, so the best, worst, and average prompt performances of the prompts whose performance is calculated using only the first token are identical to the other methods; on the other hand, the verbalizer is a sentence for dynamic datasets and makes the difference.} This leads to a question: \textit{Is the difference in the calculation of \prob the reason that MI performs well in balanced and unbalanced cases but poorly in dynamic cases?} In addition, despite GE and MDL maximizing MI's sub-term, they outperform MI in balanced datasets.
+This observation leads to another question: \textit{Is their higher performance due to their one-hot \prob and instance-wise prompt selection?}